Brightcove Native Player for iOS Reference

 // Create logo image inside an image view for display in control bar.

-logoImageView1.contentMode = UIViewContentModeScaleAspectFit;
+logoImageView1.contentMode = .scaleAspectFit

-logoImageView1.frame = logoLayoutView1.frame;
+logoImageView1.frame = logoLayoutView1.frame

 // Add image view to our empty layout view.